 - In April 2026, LCBO will become the exclusive wholesaler to LCOs, which means that LCOs will now purchase products, including domestic beer, through the LCBO or via domestic suppliers who have been authorized as part of LCBO’s Direct Delivery Program.

 - As directed by the provincial government, LCBO is implementing a new wholesale pricing model based on a formula that adds taxes, mark-ups, and fees to the supplier’s quote.
 The new pricing model closely aligns with industry standard best practices and will streamline and simplify the current wholesale pricing model.
+An update on wholesale pricing will be provided in the coming months.

 - There will be targeted enhancements to wholesale.lcbo.com, improved fill rates for LCBO-supplied products and more Ontario suppliers managing fulfillment and delivery of LCO orders.